devnup/ts-framework-notification/README.md

 A minimalistic framework for typescript based applications, with async/await and decorators support.

-This plugin extends the Server for handling transactional notifications.
+This plugin extends the Server for handling transactional notifications through multiple transports.

-Currently supporting emails only.

 ```bash
 # Install using yarn